isaac-adebayo/jenkins-ecommerce-deploy/README.md

      cat /var/jenkins_home/secrets/initialAdminPassword
      ```
    - Installed the 'Suggested plugins'
-   - Created a new pipeline job with _'Github hook trigger for GitSCM'_ enabled and with below pipelines:
+   - Created a new pipeline job with _'Github hook trigger for GitSCM'_ enabled and containing below steps:
      ```
      pipeline {